Smart Health Web

 Overview

-What Is [Graves Disease], Thyroid gland shows the larynx and trachea, Thyroid Gland Open Popup Dialog
+Graves Disease – The Thyroid gland shows the larynx and trachea.
+The Thyroid Gland Open a Popup Dialog.

-[What Is Graves Disease], [Graves’ disease] is a disorder of the immune system that results in over production of thyroid hormones (hyperthyroidism).
-Although several conditions can cause hyperthyroidism, Graves’ disease remains a common cause.
-Thyroid hormones affect many body systems, so the signs and symptoms of Graves’ disease can vary.
-Although [Graves’ disease] can affect anyone, it remains more common in women and people under 40.
+Graves’ disease is an illness of the immune system that results in the overrun of thyroid hormones (hyperthyroidism).
+Though numerous conditions can cause hyperthyroidism, Graves’ disease leftovers a common cause.
+Thyroid hormones touch many body systems, so the signs and symptoms of Graves’ disease can vary.
+Although it can touch anyone, it remains more shared in women and people under 40.

-The main treatment goals are to reduce the number of thyroid hormones the body makes and to lessen the severity of symptoms.
+The main treatment goals are to decrease the number of thyroid hormones the body brands and to lessen the harshness of symptoms.

-Common signs and indications of Graves illness contain:
+Common signs and suggestions of Graves illness include:

 • Nervousness and irritability